Chelsea Market: History

 Construction of baking facilities by local concerns at this location began in the 1890s, and merger of several companies into the National Biscuit Company (often then known as NBC) occurred in 1898.
 Nabisco continued to expand the facilities until the company's departure for the suburbs in 1958.
 The final configuration consists of 19 separate structures taking up the entire city block, and included both production areas and offices.
 Several decades of varying levels of occupancy and light industrial use followed Nabisco's departure as the commercial character of the neighborhood declined.
-Since its redevelopment by new owner Irwin Cohen with Jeff Vandeberg and Vandenberg Architects in the 1990s, the complex has featured a retail concourse at ground level with office space above, and is distinguished by its light-hearted touches and re-use of historic urban artifacts.
+Since its redevelopment by Irwin Cohen (1933–2023) with Jeff Vandeberg and Vandenberg Architects in the 1990s, the complex has featured a retail concourse at ground level with office space above, and is distinguished by its light-hearted touches and re-use of historic urban artifacts.

 The majority of the original buildings consist of heavy timber wood construction with brick facades and were designed by the firm of Romeyn & Stever.
 There is also an interior pedestrian bridge on some upper levels to allow people to cross from the north to south sides of the courtyard.
 The building on the Tenth Avenue side is a later structure designed in the 1930s by Nabisco's then-architect Louis Wirsching Jr. that replaced the original baking facilities there.
 Its construction coincided with that of the High Line, allowing a freight train siding to be built directly within the building itself.
 Rail and aluminum-clad walking bridge connections were also added going across 10th Avenue to tie in the existing 85 Tenth Avenue building across the street.

 Chelsea Market lies within the "Gansevoort Market Historic District", which is recognized by New York State and National Register of Historic Places.
 It was nominated by the Greenwich Village Society for Historic Preservation, which advocated for the New York City Historic District in the Meatpacking District to include properties north to 16th Street.
 However, the area designated in 2003 by the New York City Landmarks Preservation Commission stops shy of 15th Street.

 In 2012, then-owners Jamestown L.P. received approval to proceed with a planned 6-story office tower expansion above the western portion of the site, despite significant opposition by community and activist groups.
 Construction of the expansion project had not yet started as of 2014.

 In 2018, Google parent company Alphabet Inc. bought Chelsea Market for more than $2.4 billion.
 Google owns 111 Eighth Avenue, across Ninth Avenue from Chelsea Market.
 Prior to the sale of the market, Google leased space in the building.
 The sale was described as one of the most expensive real estate transactions for a single building in history of New York City.